 In calculating our stock based compensation expense for the quarter ended June 30, 2021, we identified errors in our previously issued financial statements as of June 30, 2021 related to the measurement of vested stock options.
 We assessed the materiality of this error in accordance with the U.S. Securities and Exchange Commission ("SEC") Staff Accounting Bulletin ("SAB") No. 99, "Materiality" and SAB No. 108, "Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements" ("SAB 108"), using both the rollover method and the iron curtain method, as defined in SAB 108, and concluded the error were immaterial to the prior period but, if corrected in the current period, would have been material to the current quarter.
-Under SAB 108, such prior-period misstatements which, if corrected in the current period would be material to the current period, must be corrected by adjusting the prior-period financial statements.
-Correcting prior-period financial statements for such immaterial misstatements does not require previously filed reports to be amended.
+Under SAB 108, such prior-period misstatements which, if corrected in the current period, would be material to the current quarter.
+Under SAB 108, such prior-period financial statements for such immaterial misstatements does not require previously filed reports to be amended.